-The 8-Week Cardio Abs Workout Plan
+The 8-Week Cardio Abs Workout Plan | Muscle & Fitness

-Use these moves to say goodbye to stubborn fat and hello to tight abs.

-Start thinking about your abs diet and workout plan right now and you’ll be ready with a sexy six-pack by the beginning of summer.
+Start thinking about your abs right now, and you’ll be ready with a sexy six-pack by the beginning of summer.
 Eight weeks is all it takes.
 Sound too good to be true?
 We promise: You’ve got this.

 Celebrity trainer and two-time Golden Gloves–winning boxer Ngo Okafor has a core-carving game plan that will incinerate abdominal fat.
 His top four secrets to helping his clients etch a flat stomach out of a winter muffin top: